ibm-messaging/event-streams-docs/admin-rest-api/README.md

 ### Replace mirroring topic selection

-Mirroring user controls are available on the target cluster in a mirroring configuration.
+Mirroring user controls are available on the target cluster in a mirroring environment.

 To replace the current topic selection, issue a `POST` request to `/admin/mirroring/topic-selection`